 Carson House (5 minutes)

 One of the most picturesque and famous houses in Northern California, Carson House, is said to have inspired Disney and Alfred Hitchcock.
 It is privately owned, so you cannot tour it, but you can take a picture from the outside.

 Dutch Brothers (5 minutes)

-One of the things I love about driving North is the small coffee shops that start to pop up.
+One of the things I love about driving in Northern California is the small coffee shops that start to pop up.
 Dutch Brothers is one of my favorites as they have a lot of crazy drinks.
 It is an easy stop and one that I recommend for coffee fans before leaving Eureka.

 Los Bagels (30 minutes)

 Either in Eureka or Arcata, there is a Los Bagels, which is my recommendation for breakfast.
 This is a great, relatively cheap restaurant that has a ton of options for everyone in the family.
 I got a guacamole bagel, and the wife got a blackberry and cream cheese bagel.
 It has a fun vibe and great food; we went twice.

 Like the name says, this is the Guineas Book of World Records world’s largest totem pole.
 I was not ready for how big it was; at 160 feet, this thing is gigantic.
 It is randomly behind an auto parts store in a small shopping center, but it is worth a picture.
 You can find it by driving behind the Safeway in McKinleyville.